 “In this project, I am re-weaving my childhood memories of the bazaar, transforming and deforming it to offer my viewers a sense of place and time alongside an awareness of the politicized present.” – Hangama Amiri

 Hangama Amiri (1989, Kabul) is an Afghan-Canadian artist, whose work concentrates on topics such as feminism, geopolitics and gender.
 Pivotal in her artistic practice is the attention given to Afghan costumes and, more generally, to the Islamic culture.
-The aim of opening up a different point of view on Afghan traditions is a self-conscious position based on Amiri’s background
+The aim of opening up a different point of view on Afghan traditions is a self-conscious position based on Amiri’s background.
+Having grown up in Nova Scotia (Canada) and being currently based in New Haven (Connecticut), she looks back at her native country, where she lived until the age of six, through a critical approach with the aim at celebrating the contemporary lifestyle of Afghan women.

 During her childhood, the artist was used to wander through Kabul’s commercial activities with her female family members.
 Amiri recalls today that, although services and products were mainly dedicated to women, businesses were managed predominately by men.
 From 2001, after the fall of the Taliban regime, the country witnessed a significant social and cultural shift.
 In fact, a more meaningful feminine presence within commercial enterprises arose and women became owners of their jewelry stores, beauty shops, fashion and textile boutiques.
 Interested in a growing Afghan hybrid visual culture, and by evoking her personal diaspora, the artist re-lives this historical moment and her experience through her latest artistic project: Bazaar, A Recollection of Home.